OverTheWireOrg/OverTheWire-website/wargames/bandit/index.md

 You're ready to start!
 Begin with [Level 0][], linked at the left of this page.
 Good luck!

+Note VMs: For unknown reasons, an error is produced sometimes when the VM network is attached to NAT (“broken pipe error”).
+To solve it, change the adapter to Bridged mode.

   [Level 1]: /wargames/bandit/bandit1.html
   [Level 0]: /wargames/bandit/bandit0.html
   [man page]: http://en.wikipedia.org/wiki/Man_page